Last month I was pleased to be invited onto TravelZoom, a new podcast. This episode is all about Hong Kong and it’s out now. Here’s the blurb:

 The journey through Tolo Harbour takes 90 minutes, plenty of time for you to eat a packed breakfast and watch the scenery go by.
 The ferry calls in at two deserted villages before arriving in the small harbour at Tap Mun.

-July 2021 update: Airmail from Hong Kong to some destinations is still suspended due to a lack of flights.
-At present, deliveries to Canada, Ireland, Malaysia and New Zealand may be made by surface mail, with an estimated arrival time of 25 to 31 days.
+Covid update: Airmail from Hong Kong to some destinations is still suspended.
+Deliveries to Canada, Ireland, Malaysia and New Zealand may be made by surface mail, with an estimated arrival time of 28 days.
 Thank you for your patience!
 Dismiss